inasafe/inasafe-doc/docs/source/training/socialisation/other_hazards.rst

 21. Click on :guilabel:`Options...` to open the impact function editor.

-By default |project_name| has set three hazard areas - the first is within a three kilometer radius around the volcano, then between three and five km, and lastly between five and 10 km.
+By default |project_name| has set three hazard areas - the first is within a three kilometre radius around the volcano, then between three and five km, and lastly between five and 10 km.

 These hazard zones can be altered by editing the comma separated values in